 A few things you might want to know before we get started:

-1. You will need to buy the Backup Buddy wordpress plugin to follow this guide.
+1. I am using the Backup Buddy wordpress plugin for this process.
+You’ll need that plugin to follow this guide.

 2. Switching to a new domain name will affect your search engine rankings as Google adjusts to the changes.